geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 How do you know this?
 No, it's not.
 Where do you think the flops are helping you?
-Because the flops are...
-The output...
+Because the flops are..
+The output..
 The flop reporting are higher on Greenbox.
-I mean, the flop...
+I mean, the flop..
 Yeah, but no, I think it has almost everything to do with memory.
 Yes, but don't the two machines have the same memory?
 Well, that's the thing.
 The two machines do have the same memory.